LEARN MORE

 We have made videos, booklets, posters, a website and an app.
 More than a million of our leaflets have been distributed to communities across South Africa, and many public clinics and hospitals display our posters.

-We also do regular community events where we connect with people and give them information while our team of graffiti artists creates murals.
+In our community events we connect with and inform people, while our team of graffiti artists creates murals.
+We have rolled out Modern ART to all TAC branches across the country.

-You can find our materials on our website and through our app.
+Find our materials on our website and app.

 • Printed materials